nwautomator/automation-challenges/configuration management/solution/README.md

 # Steps to test and verify:

-1. Create five VMs with IPs in the range 192.168,99.100-104
+* Create five VMs with IPs in the range 192.168,99.100-104 and start them.
+I used Ubuntu 12.04 images.
-2. Create a python virtual environment (I used virtualenvwrapper), and install the packages according to the requirements file
+* Create a python virtual environment (I used virtualenvwrapper), and install the packages according to the requirements file

     $ mkvirtualenv test && cd test
     $ pip install -r requirements.txt

-3. Run the fabric command
+* Run the fabric command

     $ fab run_full

-4. Run the report
+* Run the report

     $ python report.py

-The output will look like:
+* The output will look like:

     Success: 5
     Failures: 0